 A 43-year-old man has had increasing malaise for the past 3 weeks.
 On physical examination he has a blood pressure of 150/95 mm Hg and 1+ pitting edema of the lower extremities to the knees.
 Dipstick urinalysis shows no glucose, blood, ketones, nitrite, or urobilinogen, and the microscopic urinalysis reveals no RBC/hpf and only 1 WBC/hpf.
 Additional laboratory studies show a 24 hour urine protein of 4.1 gm.
 His serum creatinine is 3.5 mg/dL with urea nitrogen of 38 mg/dL.
 His hepatitis B surface antigen is positive.
 Which of the following is the most likely diagnosis?

 E Post-streptococcal glomerulonephritis

 A 60-year-old woman is admitted with sudden onset of chest pain and is diagnosed with an acute myocardial infarction.
 There is difficulty maintaining adequate blood pressure and tissue perfusion for 3 days.
 Her serum lactate becomes elevated.
-Her serum urea nitrogen and creatinine are noted to be increasing.
+Her serum urea nitrogen increases to 44 mg/dL and creatinine to 2.2 mg/dL.
 Granular and hyaline casts are present on microscopic urinalysis.
 Which of the following renal lesions is most likely to be present in this situation?